Child physical abuseBattered child syndrome; Physical abuse - children

 - Unexplained unconsciousness in an infant

-Warning signs that an adult that may be abusing a child:
+Warning signs that an adult may be abusing a child:

 - Cannot explain or gives strange explanations for a child's injuries